b1u3b3rrys/my-dotfiles-for-xfce/README.md

-its my dotfiles for xfce
+<h1>its my dotfiles for xfce </h1>

-dependences:
-xfce4 xfce4-goodies papirus-icon-theme

-and its my first repo here, dont hate me
+and its my first repo here, dont hate me pls